 Assessment in KS1 and EYFS is not required.
 In Years 3-6, most assessment is formative and aimed at informing future planning, however, summative assessment will be conducted at the end of school year where reading, listening and speaking will be assessed.
-This will be recorded on Seesaw.
-Teacher should record coverage and make a judgement on each concept on the assessment spreadsheet.
+This will be recorded in books.
+A spreadsheet recording the concepts covered should be updated each term and forwarded to the teacher for next year.